bessey/bt-elixir/README.md

 - Web UI

 ## Architecture
-The supervision tree is architected as follows:
 `Bittorrent` supervises one
 `Bittorrent.Client`, in charge of downloading the contents of a given .torrent file.
-It supervises N `Bittorrent.PeerDownloader`, who each are responsible for fetching an available peer from the `Client`.
-They each supervise a single
+It supervises N `Bittorrent.PeerDownloader`, who each are responsible for communications with a given peer.

+`Bittorrent.PeerDownloader` does all of the following forever:
+1. Fetching an available peer from the `Client`.
+2. Once a peer is acquired use a `Task` to establish connection to this peer asynchronously.
+3. Once a connection is established, fetch an available piece from the `Client`
-`Task.Async`, which runs the TCP socket loop between themselves and the peer, fetching available blocks from the `Client` and reporting fetched blocks back to it.
+4. Once a piece is acquired, use a `Task` to run the TCP socket loop between themselves and the peer, fetching blocks of the piece until is complete, and is reported back to the `Client`.
+5. (Loop back to step 3)

 ## Installation